chairfull/my_lora_workflow/README.md

 # Experiments

 Random ideas I'm trying out:

+## Regularization images
+I've tried all different methods with regularisation images and don't find them that great.
+Maybe I'm doing something wrong.

+For this [Woody Harrelson](https://civitai.com/models/42418/woody-harrelson) model, I used all the photos of males that I've trained other models with, as regularization data.
+Didn't crop anything or care about aspect ratio.
+It seems Kohya will bucket them.
+Everything worked fine.

 ## Higher quality through tokens
 Tokens, in the captions, are what you **don't** want trained as part of your model, with the exception of the `class_token`: